 Read Also: 10 Most Amazing Waterfalls in Philippines

 13. Freedom Islands

-The Freedom Islands are considered as one of the most popular travel attractions in Manila comprise Long and Freedom Island, which lay towards the coast of Paranaque and Las Pinas.
-These islands are home to last remaining mangrove forests and salt marshlands.
+The Freedom Islands are considered as one of the most popular travel attractions in Manila comprise of Long and Freedom Island, which lay towards the coast of Paranaque and Las Pinas.
+These islands are home to the last remaining mangrove forests and salt marshlands.
 These islands also offer refuge to several species of birds and other small animals.
-You can book last minute flights to Manila from UK at a much cheaper rate and enjoy the time of your life.
+You can book last minute flights to Manila from the UK at a much cheaper rate and enjoy the time of your life.